-Turn On your computer and insert the CD into your CD-ROM drive, if you have not done so already.
-Windows XP will automatically recognize a new USB Device.
-Select "Install from a list or specific location" Click the Next button to continue.
+Turn On your desktop computer and insert the CD into your CD-ROM drive if you have not done so already.
+Windows XP will automatically recognize a new Network Controller.
+Select "Install the software automatically".
+Click the Next button to continue.